Top Andalucia 10 Beaches

 2. Playa del Cristo (Costa del Sol, Malaga Province)

-This Blue Flag beach just outside Estepona is the best of many in the area - a small bay with crystal-clear azure water.
+This previously Blue Flag beach just outside Estepona town is the best of many in the area - a small bay with crystal-clear azure water.
 Great for families, with a car park just behind the curve of soft, white sand, El Cristo is especially suited to those with young children, as you can get back to the car in seconds for extra supplies - or a fast exit; unsurprisingly, it gets busy in summer.
 Two chiringuitos keep appetites sated.